 All of these unsuitable ergonomic situations can result in increased neck and back pain.
-This article will help you gain some tips on how to improve workspace to avoid back pain and encourage better posture.
+This article will help you gain some tips on how to improve your workspace to avoid back pain and encourage better posture.

 Don’t Have an Ergonomic Office Chair?
 Improvise.

-“Most couches may not provide the same type of support and contour as an ergonomic office chair, so your back and neck may stay in a fixed, stressed position for a long period of time, creating strain on certain tissues that can then cause pain,” said Dr. Wyatt Kupperman, an assistant professor of physical medicine and rehabilitation at Baylor College of Medicine in Houston.
+“Most couches may not provide the same type of support and contour as an ergonomic office chair, so your back and neck may stay in a fixed, stressed position for a long period of time, creating strain on certain tissues that can then cause pain,” says Dr. Wyatt Kupperman, an assistant professor of physical medicine and rehabilitation at Baylor College of Medicine in Houston.